4l3xBB/Cyb3rBook/content/000 INBOX/SETUP.md

 > Thus, on _Parrot OS_, instead of this →
 >
 > ```bash
-> $ sudo apt update && sudo apt upgrade -y
+> $ sudo apt update && sudo apt upgrade -y # Wrong!
 > ```
 > Do this →
 >